 You can help reduce the waste stream and plastic pollution by taking reusable bags with you to the grocery store, requesting paper bags when you forget, and using paper straws at home.
 Smojo in Piedmont Place sells reusable metal straws, and even heavy plastic straws you can wash and reuse are better than throwing plastic straws away after each use.

-To do more good, you can compost your food waste by signing up for Black Bear Composting in Crimora www.blackbearcomposting.com.
+To do more good, you can compost your food waste by signing up for Black Bear Composting at www.blackbearcomposting.com.
 For $21.25/month, they provide a weekly residential food scrap pick up in Crozet, with a monthly delivery of garden compost (or you can donate it to a community garden of your choice).
 If you wish to include yard waste, the cost is $24.25/month.

 This is an ideal solution for those who do not have space for a permanent compost bin on their property.
-The service also allows you to include meat waste, paper products and recyclable plastics that might not decompose effectively in a home-compost system.
+The service also allows you to include meat waste, paper products and compostable plastics that might not decompose effectively in a home-compost system.
 Food waste that alternatively ends up in landfills releases methane, a greenhouse gas.